 What exactly is rolling resistance?

-Rolling resistance is the energy that is lost when the tire is rolling and the main reason for loss of energy is the constant deformation of the tire.
-In addition to rolling resistance, there are also other resistances that have to be overcome when riding a bicycle.
+Rolling resistance is the energy that is lost when the tire is rolling.
+The main reason for the loss of energy is the constant deformation of the tire.

-Air resistance rises squared with increased speed.
-At a straight-line speed of 20 km/h on the flat, air resistance is the main resistance force.
+The air resistance rises in a squared ratio with increased speed.
+At a speed of approx. 20 km/h on level ground, air resistance has already become the main resistance force.

-Energy is also required to accelerate.
+Acceleration energy is also expended.
 For instance, the weight of the wheels is of great importance when this mass has to be brought up to rotation.

-When riding uphill, the main resisting force to overcome is the gradient resistance (descending force).
+When riding uphill, the main resistance force to be overcome is the gradient resistance (grade resistance).

-In addition to these, there are other friction resistances in the chain and all of the other moving parts.
+In addition to these, there are other friction resistances in the chain and in other rotating parts.
 Yet in a well-serviced bicycle, these represent a very minor part of the total resistance.

 Which factors affect rolling resistance?

-Tire pressure, tire diameter, tire construction, tire tread and other factors all have an effect on rolling resistance.
-The higher the tire pressure, the less is tire deformation and thus the rolling resistance.
+Tire pressure, tire diameter, tire width, tire construction, tire tread and other factors all have an effect on rolling resistance.

 Obviously, tire construction also has an effect on rolling resistance.
-The less material is used, the less material there is to deform.
+By using less material, less material can be deformed.
 And the more flexible the material is, such as the rubber compound, the less energy is lost through deformation.

 Generally, smooth treads roll better than coarse treads.
 Tall lugs and wide gaps usually have a detrimental effect on rolling resistance.